Rockies vs. Giants Player Props Betting Odds

 McMahon Stats

-- McMahon has collected 80 hits with 20 doubles, three triples, 13 home runs and 39 walks.
-He has driven in 43 runs with four stolen bases.
+- McMahon has 82 hits with 20 doubles, three triples, 14 home runs, 39 walks and 45 RBI.
+He's also stolen four bases.

 McMahon Recent Games